Wawaann/Cub3D/readme.md

 - **M**: Use the mouse instead of keyboard for movement
 - **ESC**: Exit the game

+## 📖 Lore

+You wake up in a dark and creepy cave of Lowan the Malicious, who seems to have an unhealthy obsession with Monster energy drinks, as the cave is filled with empty barrels of it.
+Lowan the Malicious wants to play a game: if he catches you, you will have a very, very bad time.
+However, if you manage to find the hidden key and use it to open the door, you can escape and regain your freedom.
+Will you survive the maze and outsmart your captor?

 ## Authors
 - **Wawaann**
 - **CedricM11**